sbichenko/redux/docs/advanced/AsyncFlow.md

 # Async Flow

-In Redux, asynchronous data flow can be implemented without [middleware](Middleware.md).
-However, it is more convenient to use middleware such as [redux-thunk](https://github.com/gaearon/redux-thunk), [redux-promise](https://github.com/acdlite/redux-promise) or [redux-saga](https://github.com/yelouafi/redux-saga).
+Redux supports asynchronous data flow out of the box.
+However, many users prefer to use [middleware](Middleware.md) such as [redux-thunk](https://github.com/gaearon/redux-thunk), [redux-promise](https://github.com/acdlite/redux-promise) or [redux-saga](https://github.com/yelouafi/redux-saga).
 Such middleware allows you to treat [asynchronous action creators](AsyncActions.md) just like regular action creators.
-This way, *you won't have to discriminate between asynchronous and synchronous data flow within your application logic.*
+This way, *you won't have to discriminate between asynchronous and synchronous data flows within your application logic.*

-Such middleware usually wraps the store’s [`dispatch()`](../api/Store.md#dispatch) method and allows you to `dispatch` something other than actions—for example, functions or Promises.
-For example, with a Promise middleware you can dispatch Promises, and the middleware will asynchronously dispatch a pair of begin/end actions in response to each Promise.
+Such middleware usually wraps the store’s [`dispatch()`](../api/Store.md#dispatch) method and allows you to dispatch something other than actions—for example, functions or Promises.
+It then dispatches the actual action which it extracts from the passed value.

+For example, [redux-thunk](https://github.com/gaearon/redux-thunk) middleware allows you to `dispatch` a function.
+It calls that function and passes Store's `dispatch` and `getState` methods as arguments.
+This way, you can do asynchronous stuff inside that function and dispatch synchronous actions when necessary.

 When the last middleware in the chain dispatches an action, it has to be a proper [Redux action](http://rackt.org/redux/docs/basics/Actions.html).
 This action will be passed to the reducer as a part of [synchronous Redux data flow](../basics/DataFlow.md).